 .
 Coverage you can count on.

 .
 Serving the community for over 25 years.

 Whatever you decide on for a tag line, remember to include it in all of your promotional materials to help it stick in the minds of your customers.

 What are some successful tag lines you have used to promote your company?

-• Associative.
-Your tag line should represent your product or service in only a few words.
+Associative: Your tag line should represent your product or service in only a few words.
 The main benefit of what you are offering should somehow be invoked.
-“Maybe she’s born with it…Maybe it’s Maybelline,” emphasizes the natural beauty brought out with their make up brand.
+“Maybe she’s born with it.
+Maybe it’s Maybelline,” emphasizes the natural beauty brought out with their makeup brand.

-• Differentiating.
-Let people know the difference between your brand and the competition.
+Differentiating: Let people know the difference between your brand and the competition.
 “The quicker picker-upper,” says “these towels will clean up your mess faster than the other guys.”

-• Simple.
-The most effective slogans are short and sweet.
-Witty is good, but humor is subjective and frequently just cliché.
+Simple: The most effective slogans are short and sweet.
+Witty is good, but humor is subjective and frequently just cliche.
 “Be all you can be,” says a ton in only five short words.

-• Emotion.
-Invoke emotion or need in consumers.
+Emotion: Invoke emotion or need in consumers.
 How many times have you said, “Can you hear me now?” on a phone with a bad connection?
 Hearing someone confidently say “good” after the question makes us feel good.

 Remember these tricks when making a slogan and you’ll be sure to create a memorable image that lasts.
 What’s your favorite company slogan?
 Have you created a successful tagline for your company?